Oppenheimer1/ruby_algorithms/mode.md

 # Array Product
-#### This function takes an array as input and returns the mode of the numbers.
+#### This method takes an array as input and returns the mode of the numbers.
 ```
 def mode(array)
 x = Hash.new(0)